the-artinet-project/artinet-sdk/README.md

 - The examples folder will be removed in favor of [`create-agent`](https://github.com/the-artinet-project/create-agent).
 - In `Task` the `contextId` field is now required (inline with the A2A spec).
 - In `AgentSkill` the `tag` field is now required (inline with the A2A spec).
-- Optional fields in Agent2Agent schema fields are now nullable for better interoperability.
+- Optional fields in Agent2Agent Zod schemas are now nullable for better interoperability.
+- The `EngineBuilder` constructor is now protected and open for extension.
+- `AgentBuilder` will now throw an error if it recieves an invalid `FilePart`.

 ## Installation